-Shamrock Appraisals, Inc. has an established track record for providing appraisals with the highest of ethics.
+Shamrock Appraisals, Inc. has worked hard for its track record for performing competent and ethically superior appraisals.
 To learn more Contact us

-In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, both sellers and buyers, or others.
-Typically the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary responsibility is restricted to those parties who the appraiser knows, based on the scope of work or other written parameters of the order.
+Appraisers can also have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
+Normally the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary duty is restricted to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.

-Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must store their work files for a minimum of five years - something else Shamrock Appraisals, Inc. diligently adheres to.
+Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must backup their work files for a minimum of five years - something else Shamrock Appraisals, Inc. makes a part of their standard routine.

-When creating reports, we follow the highest ethical standards possible.
-We never do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We can't do assignments on percentage fees.
-That is probably the appraisal professions biggest taboo, because it would tend to make appraisers up the value of homes or properties to increase their fee.
+We meet or beat the industry standards and rules set in place for professional behavior.
+We won't accept anything less from ourselves.
+We have a responsibility not to do assignments on contingency fees.
+That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is perhaps the appraisal industries most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
 We don't do that.
-Other improper practices may be established by state law or professional societies to which an appraiser belongs.
+Other unprofessional practices may be established by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be assured we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be assured we are doing everything we can to provide an unbiased determination of the home or property value.